2beFound/external-api-docs/scenarios/README.md

 - Retrieve an offer for the customer's booking parameters, as described above.
 - Make a request to the [Booking-API](../offer-api/docs/Api/BookingApi.md), including the offer reference and the booking customer's details.
-- Retrieve the booking metadata from the resulting status link and inform your customer about the booking details.
+- Retrieve the booking metadata from the resulting status link and inform the customer about the booking details.